TheStig294/100-more-randomats-pack-1/README.md

 Changed name from "ROLE SHUFFLE!", fixed randomat registration bug and role weapons not being removed, added a delay of 60 seconds before it's triggered, added a notification to when the roles are shuffled.\
 Originally made by [Schlurf](https://steamcommunity.com/sharedfiles/filedetails/?id=1394919304)

-## Everyone with a karma damage penalty will explode in ... seconds!
+## Everyone with a karma damage penalty will explode in ... seconds

 Explodes all players with a damage penalty from karma, a set amount of seconds after activation.\
 If no players have a karma damage penalty, everyone is given the same random buyable weapon as a reward!\